South Kensington tube station: Deep-level station

 In the early 1970s the lifts to the Piccadilly line platforms were replaced by escalators, with one pair being provided between the ticket hall and a new intermediate level, where it met a linking passageway to the Circle and District line platforms, and three being provided from there to a lower concourse between the levels of the two Piccadilly line platforms.
 Stairs up and down from the lower concourse connect to the platforms.
 The stairs and passage to the westbound platform are located in the disused DR westbound platform tunnel.
 With the introduction of escalators, the GNP&BR station building was taken out of use.

-In February 2021, access to the Piccadilly line was closed in order to replace the escalators.
+In February 2021, access to the Piccadilly line was closed to replace the escalators.
 The work was completed by June 2022.

-Future proposals
+Property development and station upgrade

 Many stations on the Circle line which were originally constructed in open cuttings have been subject to air-rights developments where cuttings have been roofed over with buildings built above.
-South Kensington station and the adjacent shop premises occupy a site of approximately 0.77 ha and proposals for redevelopment of the station and the site have been made a number of times since 1989 without success.
+South Kensington station and the adjacent shop premises occupy a site of approximately 0.77 ha and proposals for redevelopment of the station and the site have been made a number of times since the 1950s.

 In December 2016, Transport for London published outline proposals prepared by architects BuckleyGrayYeoman for a redevelopment of the buildings to the west of the station arcade and in Thurloe Street and space to the south of the station cutting on Pelham Street.
-The proposal includes bringing the disused northern platform back into use for eastbound trains, a new entrance to Thurloe Street, a reconfigured ticket hall and provision of step-free access throughout the station.
+This would provide new homes, offices and improved retail space.
+The proposal also included bringing the disused northern platform back into use for eastbound trains, a new entrance to Thurloe Street, a reconfigured ticket hall and provision of step-free access to the District and Circle lines.
+A planning application to a revised design by architects Rogers Stirk Harbour + Partners was submitted in 2020, but was refused by Kensington and Chelsea Council in November 2021, despite a recommendation for approval by Council officers.
 On 12 December 2023, the Planning Inspectorate upheld the bulk of an appeal against the refusal of planning consent and the redevelopment can proceed.
+The development will be a joint venture between Places for London (TfL's property development arm) and Native Land, a property developer.

+In March 2026, work would soon begin to upgrade the station and make the Circle and District lines accessible.
+The project will be funded by £12 million from Places for London, £12 million from Kensington and Chelsea Council and £250,000 from the 1851 Royal Commission.
+Work is due to be completed by 2029.